-Palm Springs is paradise.
-Tucked away in the desert is a city full of modern architecture, rainbow doors and colorful murals.
+Palm Springs, CA is paradise.
+Tucked away in the desert is a city full of modern architecture, rainbow doors, chic boutique hotels, and colorful murals.
 While Palm Springs is small, it’s packed with fun things to do, unique areas to visit, awesome pools, cool hotels, and more top-notch restaurants that one person can eat through.
-When you’re planning your trip to Palm Springs, knowing where to start.
-That’s where my travel guide comes in!
-I spent a week down in Palm Springs to discover all the best parts to share with you.
-Read on to find all my Palm Springs travel tips, plus what to pack for your trip!
+I spent a week running around Palm Springs with another Instagrammer friend to find all the best IG-worthy spots and great a big city guide for you!
+These are my top things to do in Palm Springs: An Instagramer’s Guide to this desert city!
+Read on to find all my Palm Springs travel tips, where to take photos, plus what to pack for your trip!

 CUTE HOTELS IN PALM SPRINGS